naglaa77/Learn-next-js-15/README.md

 ```

 🤔 Why Keep the Previous useEffect Episode?
-We don’t delete the earlier solution because:
+We don't delete the earlier solution because:

 It helps explain how hydration works in React